aeos42/BRAVO/README.md

 * Unknown language for some members: Javascript.
 * Introduction to learning D3.js, a data visualization tool which only two members have experience in.

-Mitigation strategy for dealing with the risks:
+Mitigation strategy for dealing with the risks:<br>
-Create a functioning skeleton that can produce a simple visualization, even if it’s a two-point dataset.
+* Create a functioning skeleton that can produce a simple visualization, even if it’s a two-point dataset.
 The sooner we get that done, the easier it will be to apply more complex changes.

 <h3>User stories:</h3>
 <h6>Agile scale used: Powers of 2 from 0 to 64</h6>